thienkimlove/Laravel-H5P/README.md

 mklink /d libraries ..\..\..\..\storage\h5p\libraries
 ```

-You probably will need to add it to your `app/Http/Middleware/VerifyCsrfToken.php` due to H5P ajax requests without Laravel CSRL token:
+You probably will need to add it to your `app/Http/Middleware/VerifyCsrfToken.php` due to H5P ajax requests without Laravel CSRF token:

 ```php
 protected $except = [